runefriborg/cfas/README.md

                         the directory to walk --max-depth d, -D d   only output results for folder level up to d.
-                        -D 0 is similar to 'du -s' --file-limit N, -n N  ouput directory if it contains at least N files --size-limit K, -k K  output directory if the total size of files is K
+                        -D 0 is similar to 'du -s'

+  --file-limit N, -n N  output directory if it contains at least N files --size-limit K, -k K  output directory if the total size is at least K bytes.
+                          Size suffixes such as P,T,G,M,K may be specified.

   --exclude-subdirs     all directories are counted separately

-  --quiet, -q           do not output header (usefull for output parsing) --user, -u            add user column and split counts between users --human-readable, -H  output numbers in human readable format
+  --quiet, -q           do not output header (usefull for output parsing) --user, -u            add user column and split counts between users

+  --human-readable, -H  output numbers in human readable format

   --status S, -s S      output status to stderr for every S second